ConductionNL/skeleton-app/docs/apiService.md

 ---

-If you want to use a API thats already avaliable to your application, you need to add the base URL of your API to the `.env` file in `src/static`.
+If you want to use an API thats already avaliable to your application, you need to add the base URL of your API to the `.env` file in `src/static`.
 This is done by adding a variable and value like this:

 `window.sessionStorage.setItem("CATFACTS_BASEURL", "https://cat-fact.herokuapp.com");`.